Active Topology Inference using Network Coding: Simulation Results

-Let us first discuss the {\em Abilene topology,} shown in Fig. \ref{fig-threeTopologies}(a).
-In the lossless case, the Abilene curve in Fig. \ref{fig-generalSimulLossless} shows that the error probability decreases very rapidly with $countmax$ and reaches 0 at $countMax\simeq150$.
-In the lossy case, as shown in Fig.~\ref{fig-generalSimulLossy}(a), the error probability also decreases rapidly with $countMax$: it becomes negligible with 200 - 250 experiments.
-This is a significant improvement over \cite{journal} for the same example topology: they used 1000 measurements to distinguish only between type 1 and the other three types, for very small loss rates of up to $1.5\%$, and they achieved error probability 10$\%$.
-In contrast, with an order of magnitude less probes, we distinguish among all four types, and we have a very small error probability for larger loss rates (up to 25\%).
-Note that the error probability is not monotonic with $p$: for small loss rates, Algorithm~\ref{alg-generalLossy} results in more erroneous cases while Algorithm~\ref{alg-generalLossless} could give better results.
-The effect of loss is to increase the number of observations of all three groups.
-However, for moderate loss rates, we get enough observations of group (iii), thus a small error probability.
-For larger loss rates, the increase in the observations of group (i), which we ignore, increases the error probability again, especially for small $countMax$.
+We first discuss the {\em Abilene topology} in Fig. \ref{fig-threeTopologies}(a).
+In the lossless case, the Abilene curve in Fig. \ref{fig-generalSimulLossless} shows that the error probability decreases very rapidly with $countmax$ and reaches 0 at $countMax\simeq50$.
+In the lossy case shown in Fig.~\ref{fig-lossyAbilene}, the error probability also decreases rapidly with $countMax$; it is negligible with $200-250$ experiments.
+This is a significant improvement over \cite{journal} for the same example topology: they use 1000 measurements to distinguish only between type 1 and the other types, for very small loss rates up to $1.5\%$, and they achieve error probability 10$\%$.
+In contrast, with an order of magnitude less probes, we distinguish among all four types, and we have a very small error probability for larger loss rates (up to 10\%).
+Note that the error probability is decreasing with the loss rate because loss actually helps to create observations of group (iii) \cite{active-topology-arxiv}.